ascazzola/rita-web/development/README.md

 Run ./stop.sh to stop development environment

+First time user should be created accesing to keycloak by default http://localhost:8081/auth/ user admin and password admin in realm RITA users should be created with roles admin (for administrator) and user (for non administrator users)

 ## Troubleshooting

 To verify the running status of the stack services you can do: